 Healthcare ComplianceAdam Law is pleased to represent healthcare organizations and professionals looking for trusted counsel in sensitive compliance inquiries, internal investigations, and payer disputes.
 Ms. Adam has over 20 years of experience in healthcare compliance, investigations, and litigation.
-She is the immediate past Chairperson of the Health Law Section of the State Bar of Georgia and a frequent writer and speaker on a range of healthcare topics.
+She is a past Chairperson of the Health Law Section of the State Bar of Georgia and a frequent writer and speaker on a range of healthcare topics.

 Compliance Policies & Procedures